railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_import_export.rst

 To do this, the title of the column in your CSV file must end in \ ``:id``\   (for example \ ``Product:id``\  ).

-..
-TODO - link to another document here?
+.. todo:: - link to another document here?

 .. tip:: Importing with identifiers